EmmaBurkett/CSE212-final-project/1-queue.md

 first out.

 ## [Coding Challenge](https://github.com/EmmaBurkett/CSE212-final-project/blob/main/coding_challenges/dice_queue.py):
-For an array dequeuing an element is an O(n) operation, rather slow!
+For an array dequeuing an element is an O(n) operation, which is rather slow!
 This same program can be recreated with a linked list which has O(1) performance operations for dequeue and enqueue.